kintohub/kintohub-docs/docs/kintoblocks.md

 The Recent Builds section also displays the status of each build.
 The builds can have one of the 3 statuses mentioned below:

-   a. **Running**: This is the initial state of a new build, while we build your KintoBlock
+**Running**: This is the initial state of a new build, while we build your KintoBlock

-   b. **Success**: This status indicates that your KintoBlock build was run successfully.
+**Success**: This status indicates that your KintoBlock build was run successfully.

-   c. **Failure**: This status indicates that the build failed.
+**Failure**: This status indicates that the build failed.

 Detailed logs pertaining to each status can be viewed by clicking on the status column.